platehub/platehub.github.io/docs/templating-reference/index.md

 Go to the [Tags](/docs/templating-reference/tags) page to read the docs on Tags.

 ## Filters
 Filters manipulate content that is put in.
 A filter functions as a little machine where you put something in, and it returns something else.
+Filters are separated by a pipe (`|`).

 <p class='no-margin'>Input:</p>
 ```liquid